syncfusion/ej2-react-docs/src/charts/chart/logarithmic-axis.md

 Logarithmic axis uses logarithmic scale and it is very useful in visualizing data, when it has numeric values in both lower order of magnitude (eg: 10<sup>-6</sup>) and higher order of magnitude (eg: 10<sup>6</sup>).

+To get start quickly with React Logarithmic Axis, you can check out this video:

+`youtube:v7ICR9tdMyI`

 {% tab template="chart/axis/log", sourceFiles="app/**/*.tsx", compileJsx=true %}

 ```tsx